By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 So what does this have to do with our personal recovery?
 Sometimes recovery is not pretty.
-This is a real life and bad things can keep happening even when you are trying to do the right thing.
-The thing that will give your life real meaning, will make you quest worth undertaking, is to find that thing that says to you it needs doing no matter what it takes.
+This is a real-life and bad things can keep happening even when you are trying to do the right thing.
+The thing that will give your life real meaning, will make your quest worth undertaking, is to find that thing that says to you it needs doing no matter what it takes.

 If you can find that quest, your life will have meaning no matter how hard the struggles.

 Are you willing to undertake a great heroic quest to become the best person you can be?

 Seven David Joel Miller Books are available now!

 My newest book is now available.
 It was my opportunity to try on a new genre.
 I’ve been working on this book for several years, but now seem like the right time to publish it.

 Story Bureau is a thrilling Dystopian Post-Apocalyptic adventure in the Surviving the Apocalypse series.